kannans89/ElmRepo/04_BasicSyntax/BasicSyntax.md

 ```
 The above command will generate an **index.html** file.
 The elm compiler converts `.elm` file to Javascript and embeds it in the **index.html** file.

-## Step 5: Open the index.html in the browser
+## Step 5: Open index.html file in the browser

 Open the `index.html` file in any browser .
 The output will be as shown below